typst/typst/docs/tutorial/1-writing.md

 positional argument and an optional caption as a named argument.

 Within the argument list of the `figure` function, Typst is already in code mode.
-This means, you can now remove the hash before the image function call.
+This means, you now have to remove the hash before the image function call.
 The hash is only needed directly in markup (to disambiguate text from function calls).